AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/niv-mizzet-ggr.md

 "actions":
   - "desc": "Niv-Mizzet makes three attacks: one with his bite and two with his claws."
     "name": "Multiattack"
-  - "desc": "Melee Weapon Attack: +17 to hit, reach 15 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +17 to hit, reach 15 ft., one target. *Hit:*\
       \ 18 (2d8 + 9) piercing damage plus 14 (4d6) fire damage."
     "name": "Bite"
-  - "desc": "Melee Weapon Attack: +17 to hit, reach 10 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +17 to hit, reach 10 ft., one target. *Hit:*\
       \ 14 (2d4 + 9) slashing damage."
     "name": "Claw"
-  - "desc": "Melee Weapon Attack: +17 to hit, reach 20 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +17 to hit, reach 20 ft., one target. *Hit:*\
       \ 16 (2d6 + 9) bludgeoning damage."
     "name": "Tail"
   - "desc": "Niv-Mizzet exhales fire in a 90-foot cone.
 Each creature in that area\
       \ must make a DC 25 Dexterity saving throw, taking 91 (26d6) fire damage on\
       \ a failed save, or half as much damage on a successful one."
-    "name": "Fire Breath (Recharge 5-6)" "legendary_actions":
+    "name": "Fire Breath (Recharge 5-6)" "legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Niv-Mizzet can expend a use to take one of the following actions.
+Niv-Mizzet\
+  \ regains all expended uses at the start of each of their turns."
+"legendary_actions":
   - "desc": "Niv-Mizzet casts one of his cantrips."
     "name": "Cantrip"